Vijay Singh: PGA Tour

-2005–2008: Success over 40 and FedEx Cup victory

 Despite picking up a win early in 2005, Singh lost his world number 1 ranking when Tiger Woods won the Ford Championship at Doral on 6 March, but just two weeks later he took it back again after notching up top-three finishes in three consecutive weeks.
 Following Woods' win at the 2005 Masters, Singh once again lost his place as World No. 1 in the Official World Golf Ranking and finished tied for fifth place.
 In April, he became the youngest living person elected to the World Golf Hall of Fame, garnering 56% of the ballot.
 Thirty-year-old Karrie Webb was inducted into the Hall of Fame in October 2005, but Singh remained the youngest living electee, as Webb qualified for the Hall without an election process.
 (The 19th century great Tom Morris, Jr., who was elected in 1975, died at age 24.)
 Singh deferred his induction for a year, and it took place in October 2006.

 In 2006, Singh played enough European Tour events to be listed on the European Tour Order of Merit title for the first time since 1995.

 At the start of the 2007 season, Singh won the Mercedes-Benz Championship which was the first FedEx Cup event in PGA Tour history.
 This win got Singh his 18th tour win over the age of 40, surpassing Sam Snead as most over 40 wins, and making all-time over 40 tour winner.
 He won again at The Arnold Palmer Invitational in March, but did not win for the rest of the year which turned into a disappointing year for Singh.
 He did not finish in a top ten of a major for the first time in ten years and finished 10th in the FedEx Cup race.
 He went through swing changes during the end of 2007 which resulted in weeks of missed cuts and staying outside the top ten through the Presidents Cup.